-New mandatory verification program is coming to the California Low Carbon Fuels Standard in 2019
+New mandatory LCFS verification and validation program required beginning January 1, 2020 for the California Low Carbon Fuels Standard.

-The California Air Resources Board (CARB) is working on amendments to the Low Carbon Fuels Standard (LCFS) which are scheduled to become effective January 1, 2019.
-One major change in these amendments is the requirement to complete a third party verification of reporting and carbon intensity calculations and documentation.
-Christianson is planning to be an accredited verification body to perform these engagements which are a natural connection to our compliance suite of services.
-For more information on the status of the amended regulations and expected implementation, please sign up for our LCFS Implementation Email Series.
-We are providing FREE status updates and relevant facts surrounding the amended regulations through the implementation date of January 1, 2019.
+The California Air Resources Board (CARB) finalized amendments to the Low Carbon Fuels Standard (LCFS) which became effective January 1, 2019.
+One major change in these amendments is the requirement to complete a third party LCFS validation of fuel pathway applications as well as a third party LCFS verification of ongoing reporting of carbon intensity calculations and documentation.
+Christianson recently completed accreditation training required to become an accredited LCFS verification body to perform these engagements which are a natural connection to our compliance suite of services.

 The conflict of interest regulations for this new program are very stringent and includes a lookback to 2016 of previous services provided, therefore the conversations with your verification body (auditor) need to begin now.
-Please contact us today to analyze your current relationship with Christianson and discuss preliminary procedures that can be done to prepare the proper documentation for a positive verification statement.
+Please contact us today to analyze your current relationship with Christianson.